iribelousova/PythonConnectorEuromod/docs/autoapi/euromod/container/index.rst

 .. py:class:: Container(idDict=False)
-   This class is a container for objects that allow for indexing and representation in multiple ways: via keys that are the name of the objects or via integer indexing as in a list.
+   This class is a container for objects that allow for indexing and representation in multiple ways:
+   - via keys that are the name of the objects or,
+   - via integer indexing as in a list.